kekyo/mark-deco/docs/en/frontmatter-extraction.md

 - SEO information extraction
 - Custom rendering logic control

 Note: The MarkDeco processor itself doesn't use frontmatter information.
 Plugins may use this information depending on their implementation.
+Frontmatter scalars are parsed with the JSON schema, so you receive JSON-compatible types (`null`, `true`/`false`, numbers, strings).

 ### Updating Frontmatter During Processing